konvlachas95/Snake/README.md

-# A basic snake game
+# A basic snake game.